 Please be careful near edges and avoid climbing on the fragile rock in or above the window.

 Distance: 1km return Time: 30-45 minutes Difficulty: Class 3

 The Loop Trail

 Keen and well prepared walkers can continue further into the gorge system and complete the Loop Trail – a challenging but spectacular walk over both rocky and sandy terrain.
 Along the way you’ll pass vantage points that provide different perspectives on the switchback course of the Murchison River.
-There is no shade or drinking water along the trail.
-Please take care and follow all advice.
+There is no drinking water and limited shade along the trail.

 To find out more visit TrailsWA.